 - For years beginning with 2000, to be an eligible foster child for the EITC and the child tax credit, the child must be (1) your client's brother, sister, stepbrother or stepsister; (2) a descendant of your client's brother, sister, stepbrother or stepsister (including a niece, nephew, great-niece or great-nephew); or (3) a child placed with your client by an authorized placement agency.
-Also, your client must care for the child as his or her own child, and the child must live with your client for the whole year, except for temporary absences such as illness, school, business, vacation and military service. - An adopted child is treated as a child by blood and includes a child placed with your clients for adoption by an authorized placement agency, even if the adoption is not final. - A qualifying child for purposes of the EITC is not the same as: - a qualifying individual for the child and dependent care credit, - a qualifying child for the child tax credit, - an eligible child for the adoption credit, or - a dependent for the dependency exemption.
+Also, your client must care for the child as his or her own child, and the child must live with your client for the whole year, except for temporary absences such as illness, school, business, vacation or military service. - An adopted child is treated as a child by blood and includes a child placed with your client for adoption by an authorized placement agency, even if the adoption is not final. - For tax years beginning in 2000, a client may be able to claim the EITC on the basis of a child who was kidnapped by a nonfamily member.
+Refer to Pub.
+596, Earned Income Credit. - A qualifying child for purposes of the EITC is not the same as: - A qualifying individual for the child and dependent care credit, - A qualifying child for the child tax credit, - An eligible child for the adoption credit, or - A dependent for the dependency exemption.

-You should check each one independently to determine your clients' eligibility.
+You should check each one independently to determine your client's eligibility.

-- To be eligible for the EITC, your clients, their spouses, and their qualifying children must all have valid Social Security numbers (SSNs) that allow them to work.
-And the names and SSNs on tax returns must match those the Social Security Administration has on record.
-If they don't match, federal tax refunds could be delayed while the IRS works to straighten out the mismatch. - When claiming the EITC, your client's filing status cannot be married filing separately.
+- To be eligible for the EITC, your clients, their spouses (if filing jointly), and their qualifying children listed on Schedule EIC must all have valid Social Security numbers (SSNs).
+The names and SSNs on tax returns must match those the Social Security Administration has on record.
+If they do not match, federal tax refunds could be delayed while the IRS works to straighten out the mismatch. - When claiming the EITC, your client's filing status cannot be married filing separately.
 If married, your client usually must file a joint return to claim the EITC.
-If your client's spouse did not live in the home at any time during the last six months of the year, then your client may be able to file as head of household.
-As head of household, your client must be considered unmarried, must have paid more than half the cost of keeping up the home for the year, and in most cases, must have a qualifying person living in the home for more than half the year.
-Publication 501, Exemptions, Standard Deduction, and Filing Information, has detailed information about filing as head of household. - Your clients do not need traditional homes to claim the EITC.
-If their child lived with them for more than half the year in one or more homeless shelters, the child meets the residency test. - Your client's investment income must be \$2,400 or less.
+If your client's spouse did not live in the home at any time during the last six months of the year, your client then may be able to file as head of household.
+To file as head of household, your client must have paid more than half the cost of keeping up the home for the year, and in most cases, must have a qualifying person living in the home for more than half the year.
+Publication 501, Exemptions, Standard Deduction, and Filing Information, has detailed information about filing as head of household. - A taxpayer does not need a traditional home to claim the EITC.
+For example, if your client and his or her child lived together for more than half the year in one or more homeless shelters, the child meets the residency test.

+• Your client's investment income must be \$2,450 or less.
 For most people, this is the total of their taxable interest, tax-exempt interest, dividend income and capital gain net income.